nielsd/xen-shell2/README.md

       echo "/usr/bin/xen-shell" >> /etc/shells

       # create a group for xen-shell users
-      groupadd xen-shell
+      groupadd xenshell

-      # allow xen-shell group to sudo xl:
+      # allow xenshell group to sudo xl:

 (Installation by Makefile follows asap)

 UPGRADE
 --------
-xen-shell2 is widely compatible to xen-shell 1.9 (the last xen-shell version from Steve) - except xm commands like (xm-reimage) are now substituted by xl (i.e. xl-reimage).
+xen-shell2 is widely compatible to xen-shell 1.9 (the last xen-shell version from Steve) - except xm commands like (xm-reimage) are now substituted by xl (i.e. xen-shell-reimage).

 Domu configurations are compatible, except that the default blacklist of commands is not empty anymore for security reasons.

-However, We recommend to use and adopt our new /etc/xen-shell/xen-shell.conf in the current version.
+However, We recommend to use and adopt our partly new /etc/xen-shell/xen-shell.conf in the current version.

-Just copy over the files xen-shell and xen-login-shell in /usr/bin/
+Just copy over the files xen-shell and xen-login-shell in /usr/bin/ (or $PREFIX/bin/)

 GIVE NON-PRIV USERS A XEN-SHELL